sixty-north/cosmic-ray/docs/index.md

 Both of these approaches will install the Cosmic Ray package and create an executable called `cosmic-ray`.

+### Virtual environments

+You'll often want to install Cosmic Ray into a virtual environment.
+However, you generally *don't* want to install it into its own.
+Rather, you want to install it into the virtual environment of the project you want to test.
+This ensure that the workers have access to the modules they are supposed to test.

+### Installing RabbitMQ

+Cosmic Ray uses [Celery](http://www.celeryproject.org/) to distribute tasks to workers, and currently we only support the [RabbitMQ](https://www.rabbitmq.com/) backend of Celery.
+So you need to install RabbitMQ onto your system.
+This should be straightforward.

+Once installed, make sure to start the RabbitMQ server.

 ## Running Cosmic Ray

-Once installed, you can pass `-h` to `cosmic-ray` to get useful a help
-message:
+Once RabbitMQ is running, you need to start one or more worker tasks.
+These are started using the `celery` command, and these workers listen for testing instructions from the Cosmic Ray executive level.
+You can have as many workers as you want, and they can be on multiple machines (in principle...we don't really support that as of this writing).

+Start worker processes like this:

 ```
-cosmic-ray -h
+celery -A cosmic_ray.worker worker
 ```

+You should do this, of course, from the virtual environment into which you've installed Cosmic Ray.

-The primary way of running `cosmic-ray` is by passing the `run` command-line argument.
+Once you've got some workers running, you can make them do work by passing the `run` command-line argument.
 With this command you tell Cosmic Ray a) which module(s) you wish to mutate and b) the location of the test suite.
-For example, if you've a package named `allele` and if the `unittest` tests for the package are all under the directory `allele_tests`, you would run `cosmic-ray` like this:
+For example, if you've a package named `allele` and if the `unittest` tests for the package are all under the directory `allele_tests`, you would run `cosmic-ray` like
+this:

 ```
 cosmic-ray run --baseline=2 allele allele_tests